alebairos/xfutebol/manual.md

 *Align two chess boards to form a 16x8 grid, representing an extended soccer field.*

 ### 2.2 Team Composition
 *Each team consists of 11 players.
-At the beginning of the game, players select two special pieces from each of the following categories: Dribblers, Goalers, and Long Experts.
-The remaining five players include the Goal Keeper, along with a combination of Attackers, Defenders, and Midfielders.*
+At the beginning of the game, players select 2 special pieces from each of Dribblers and Goalers.
+Also, 1 and Long Expert.
+The remaining 6 players include the Goal Keeper, along with a combination of Attackers, Defenders, and Midfielders.*

 #### 4-3-3 Formation
 For a 4-3-3 formation on a 16x8 board, excluding the Goal Keeper (01):